 But there are a few differences you should be aware of.
 As you can see below.

-A SIMPLE IRA plan can be established at a bank, insurance company or other qualified financial institution by any employer who has less than 100 employees, who will receive at least $5,000 in compensation from the employer in the proceeding calendar year.
+A SIMPLE IRA plan can be established at a bank, insurance company, or other qualified financial institution by any employer who has less than 100 employees, who will receive at least $5,000 in compensation from the employer in the preceding calendar year.

-The SIMPLE IRA plan has a lower deferral limit than a Solo 401k Plan.
-But unlike a Solo 401k Plan, the SIMPLE IRA plan uses an IRA-style trust to hold SIMPLE IRA contributions for each employee, rather than the a single plan like a 401k Plan or other qualified retirement plan.
+The SIMPLE IRA plan has a lower deferral limit than a solo 401k.
+But unlike a solo 401k plan, the SIMPLE IRA plan uses an IRA-style trust to hold SIMPLE IRA contributions for each employee, rather than the a single plan like a 401k Plan or other qualified retirement plan.

 A Solo 401k Plan includes both an employee and profit sharing contribution option, whereas, a SIMPLE IRA only offers minimal employee deferral opportunities.

 Under the 2017 Solo 401k contribution rules, a plan participant under the age of 50 can make a maximum employee deferral contribution in the amount of $18,000.
 That amount can be made in pre-tax or after-tax (Roth).
 On the profit sharing side, the business can make a 25% (20% in the case of a sole proprietorship or single member LLC) profit sharing contribution up to a combined maximum, including the employee deferral, of $54,000.

 For plan participants over the age of 50, an individual can make a maximum employee deferral contribution in the amount of $24,000.
 That amount can also be made in pre-tax or after-tax (Roth).

 On the profit sharing side, the business can make a 25% (20% in the case of a sole proprietorship or single member LLC) profit sharing contribution up to a combined maximum, including the employee deferral, of $60,000.